Picking the right graphic file type

 As a bonus, when you work with a designer, your new understanding will ensure you get what you pay for, and your brand image will always look delectable.

-If you've ever enlarged a photo, and it's ended up blurry, it was a raster image.
+If you've ever enlarged a photo that ended up blurry, it was a raster image.
 You pixelated it.
-JPGs, PNGs and GIFs are made from set amounts of pixels, to make an image.
+JPGs, PNGs, and GIFs are made from a set number of pixels to create an image.

 Raster files

-When you enlarge a raster file, it can't cope, pixels get stretched to fill the empty space, and your computer decides which colours look best.
-Enlarging raster files blurs detail, distorts the pic and makes it look terrible.
+When you enlarge a raster file, it can't cope.
+Pixels get stretched to fill the space, and your computer decides which colours look best.
+Enlarging raster files blurs detail, distorts the picture, and makes it look terrible.

 Vector files

-Whenever a designer creates a new graphic from scratch, like a logo, they should draw it in a vector format as they offer the most flexibility in how they can use the images later.
+Whenever a designer creates a new graphic from scratch, like a logo, they should draw it in vector format, as this format offers the most flexibility in using the images later.

 Image file types and their uses